 Let me give you a scenario: Say you have custody of the kids this weekend, and have a custody order in place that indicates you must return them to their other parent Monday.
 You and your ex decide to meet to exchange the children in the parking lot of a local restaurant.
 But when you get there, you and your ex have a tiff, and you drive away in a huff with the kids to cool down.

 Guess what?
 You just technically interfered with a custody order.

 And if your friendly neighborhood police officer decided to pursue the charge, you could be looking at very serious consequences.
 You should not delay in contacting a Pittsburgh Criminal Defense Attorney as soon as the case occurs, as this can lead to a very serious matter.

-Interfering with a child’s custody whether by the parents or other guardians is a reckless offense because you don’t have the privilege nor the right to do so.
-Interfering with custody might happen among divorced parents because the parent might have misunderstood the court order or if there is a communication error between the parents.
+Interfering with a child’s custody whether by the parents or other guardians is a reckless offense because you don’t have the privilege or the right to do so.
+Interfering with custody might happen among divorced parents because the parent might have misunderstood the court order or because there is a communication error between the parents.
 Sometimes a parent may also deliberately break the rules and keep the child longer than the court ordered agreement states.
-Often, these sort of parents are under the impression that whatever they are doing is for the safety of their child.
-However, if you are not the parent and happen to break the laws with an intention to harm the child, it will be a question of the child’s safety which you have disregarded and therefore you will be subjected to felony charges of the second degree once you are convicted.
+Often, these sorts of parents are under the impression that whatever they are doing is for the safety of their child.
+However, if you are not the parent and happen to break the laws with an intention to harm the child, it will be a question of the child’s safety, which you have disregarded.
+Therefore, you will be subjected to felony charges of the second degree once you are convicted.
 And if you are the true parent of the child and take the child without having custody or visitation, you will be convicted with a felony of the third degree.

 How serious?
 While interference with a custody order is not, in itself, a sexual offense, those convicted are required to register with Pennsylvania State Police for its Megan’s Law website for 15 years.